Skip to content

 import sys

-# display the folders in sys.path
+# display of sys.path files

-for folder in sys.path:
+for dossier in sys.path:

-print folder
+print dossier

 The screen output is as follows: